Everlast

-Erik Francis Schrody (born August 18, 1969), known by his stage names Everlast and Whitey Ford, is an American rapper, singer, and songwriter who was the frontman for hip hop group House of Pain.
+Erik Francis Schrody (born August 18, 1969), known by his stage names Everlast and Whitey Ford, is an American rapper, singer, and songwriter who was the frontman for hip-hop group House of Pain.
 His breakthrough as a solo artist came in 1998 with his album Whitey Ford Sings the Blues, which blended rock and hip-hop and garnered him his first Grammy Award nomination for the song "What It's Like".
 The album peaked at number 9 on the Billboard 200 album chart, while the single peaked at number 13 on the Billboard Hot 100 singles chart.
 As of 2023, they remain his highest mainstream chart positions for an album and single respectively.

 In 2000, Everlast received a Grammy Award for Best Rock Performance by a Duo or Group with Vocal with Latin rock band Santana for "Put Your Lights On".
-From 2006 to 2012, he was also part of the hip hop supergroup La Coka Nostra, which consisted of members of House of Pain and other rappers.
+From 2006 to 2012, he was also part of the hip-hop supergroup La Coka Nostra, which consisted of members of House of Pain and other rappers.
 In 2008, he was nominated for an Emmy Award for the main title theme of the TV series Saving Grace.
 He has released eight albums in his solo career, each featuring a blend of hip-hop, rock, blues, folk, and Americana.
-His most recent release is Whitey Ford's House of Pain, which came out in 2018.
+His most recent release is Embers to Ashes, which came out on August 28, 2026.

 Formative years

-Everlast, who is of German and Irish heritage, went to Taft High School in Los Angeles at the same time Ice Cube and N.W.A and the Posse member Krazy Dee were attending.
+Everlast is of German and Irish heritage.
+His mother, Rita Rose Mulligan (1946-2015), worked as a restaurant franchise manager; and his father, Edward F. Schrody (1945-2006) was a construction worker.
+According to his mother, his grandfather was a "red-headed singing bartender from Brooklyn."
+Everlast went to Taft High School in Los Angeles at the same time Ice Cube and N.W.A and the Posse member Krazy Dee were attending.
 Everlast stated about N.W.A in an interview with LA Weekly:

 "I was around when Straight Outta Compton was being made.
 I watched and learned a lot. ...
 I'm here as a white kid opening up for the likes of Big Daddy Kane, Slick Rick and N.W.A cause I'm rolling with Ice-T. I was just coming up in the game.
 I opened for them, met them.
 They were larger than life."